awsdocs/amazon-elasticache-docs/doc_source/redis/OnlineMigration.md

  By using Online Migration, you can migrate your data from self\-hosted Redis on Amazon EC2 to Amazon ElastiCache\.

+**Note**
+Online migration is not supported for clusters running on the r6gd node type\.

 ## Overview<a name="Migration-Overview"></a>

 To migrate your data from Redis running on Amazon EC2 to Amazon ElastiCache requires an existing or newly created Amazon ElastiCache deployment\.
 The deployment must have a configuration that is ready for migration\.
 It also should be in line with the configuration that you want, including attributes like instance type and number of replicas\.